jackjliew/ai-openscale/getting-started.md

 ### View monitoring data for your deployment

 Select a deployment by clicking the tile on the Insights page.
 The monitoring data for that deployment will appear.
-Slide the marker across the chart to select data for the timeframe during which you ran the sample data and sample feedback data.
+Slide the marker across the chart to select data for the time frame during which you ran the sample data and sample feedback data.
 Then select the **View details** link.

   ![Monitor data](images/insight-monitor-data.png)

 Now, you can review the charts for the data you monitored.
-For this example, you can use the **Feature** drop-down to select either "BP" or "SEX", in order to see details about the monitored data.
+For this example, you can use the **Feature** menu to select either "BP" or "SEX", in order to see details about the monitored data.

   ![Insight overview](images/insight-review-charts.png)